 The Thoracoscopy Procedure

 As with many other chest surgeries, before the procedure takes place, several tests will need to be administered.
 These include ultrasounds and X-rays of the chest.
 Results will assist doctors in guiding the fiber-optic camera to help complete the procedure most effectively and safely.
 Patients will be medicated so they can sleep for the duration of the procedure.
 A minor incision will be made near the tip of the scapula.
-Several more incisions will be made in the patients back or side in order to make it easier to insert the necessary instruments to complete the surgery.
+Several more incisions will be made in the patients back or side in order to make it easier to insert the necessary instruments to complete the mesothelioma surgery.

 Instruments may include an endoscope.
 The camera that is fitted to the endoscope will allow doctors to see inside the chest area using a video screen.
 At the completion of the surgery, temporary tubes will be inserted to help drain any excess fluid and air that has collected near the lungs.
 Post-operation, the medical team will help patients perform daily breathing and coughing exercises in order to prevent pneumonia.
 If any pain is present, medicine will be prescribed and given orally or through an IV.

 Medical researchers consider a thoracoscopy an imperative diagnostic tool to determine if mesothelioma is present.
 Most patients who have a biopsy sample taken during a thoracoscopy typically find mesothelioma cells.
 The tissue samples also help doctors determine the level at which the cancer had spread to a patients diaphragm, parietal pleura, or visceral pleura.
 Determining the stage of the cancer is vital to the prescribing the most effective treatment plan for suffering patients.
-Multiple studies by medical researchers who study mesothelioma have identified suing thoracoscopy as a standard for obtaining the optimum diagnosis results and determining the staging of pleural mesothelioma.
+Multiple studies by medical researchers who study mesothelioma have identified using thoracoscopy as a standard for obtaining the optimum diagnosis results and determining the staging of pleural mesothelioma.